Higher quasi-categories vs higher Rezk spaces: On our generators of the localizer of -quasi-categories

 \begin{paragr} Let $u : C \to D$ be a functor.
 Recall that $u$ is said to be an \ndef{iso-fibration} if for every invertible arrow $f' : x' \to y'$ of $D$ and every object $y$ of $C$ such that $u(y) = y'$, there exists an invertible arrow $f : x \to y$ of $C$ such that $u(f) = f'$.
 In other words, the functor~$u$ is an iso-fibration if it has the right lifting property with respect to $\canseg{1} : \Dn{0} \to J$.
 Note that $u$ is an iso-fibration if and only if $u^\op : C^\op \to D^\op$ is an iso-fibration, that is, if and only if $u$ has the right lifting property with respect to $\canseg{0} : \Dn{0} \to J$. \end{paragr}

 \begin{prop} Let $u$ be a strict $n$-functor and denote by~$\W$ the $\Theta_n$-localizer generated by~$\clI_n$.
-Then the morphism $N_n(u)$ is a $\W$-fibration if and only if the right truncation $t_r(u)$ of $u$ is an iso-fibration. \end{prop}
+Then the morphism $N_n(u)$ is a $\W$-fibration if and only if the right truncation $t_r(u)$ of $u$ is an iso-fibration.
+In particular, for any strict $n$-category $C$, its nerve $N_n(C)$ is $\W$-fibrant. \end{prop}